-The white grape variety comes from the Turkey, Synonyms grouped by country are Chaouch Blanc, Panse de Constantinople, Parc de Versailles ( France ); Tsaousi, Tsaoussi ( Greece ); Roseti ( Italy ); Caus Bijeli ( Croatia ); Ceaus Alb, Turceasca ( Romania ); Tchaouch ( Russia ); Caus Beli ( Serbia ); Damascene ( Slovakia.
+The white grape variety comes from the Turkey, Synonyms grouped by country are Chaouch Blanc, Panse de Constantinople, Parc de Versailles ( France ); Tsaousi, Tsaoussi ( Greece ); Roseti ( Italy ); Caus Bijeli ( Croatia ); Ceaus Alb, Turceasca ( Romania ); Tchaouch ( Russia ); Caus Beli ( Serbia ); Damascenka ( Slovakia.
 Czech Republic ); Fehér Tökszölö ( Hungary ).
-For confusion provides the synonym used in Greece Tsaoussi.
-Because it gives up Kefallonia confusingly also a "real" variety Tsaoussi but Cavus is according to DNA analysis not related to this Greek variety.
+The synonym Tsaoussi used in Greece causes confusion.
+Because there is giving up Kefallonia confusingly also a "real" variety Tsaoussi, but Cavus is according DNA analysis not related to this Greek variety.

-It was probably brought in the 17th century by a Turkish sergeant (Turkish: Cavus) after a campaign from Ta'if near Mecca (Saudi Arabia) as a gift for the sultan.
-Sultan Ahmet III.
-(1673-1736) sent in 1720 Cavus vines (under the name Tchaouch) to the Turkish Embassy in France, which they then to the court of King Louis XV. passed on in Versailles.
-Here, the vine was named Parc de Versailles.
+It was probably brought in by a Turkish sergeant (Turkish cavus) in the 17th century after a campaign from Ta'if near Mecca (Saudi Arabia) as a gift for the sultan.
+Sultan Ahmet III (1673-1736) had Cavus vines (under the name Tchaouch) sent to the Turkish embassy in France in 1720, which they then sent to the court of King Louis XV. passed on in Versailles.
+Here the vine was given the name Parc de Versailles.
 There is also a color mutation with pink berries.

-The vine is prone to due to the thin berry peel Botrytis and sensitive to frost, It is a pure female grape, It is widespread in the Mediterranean and the Middle East, with well over 50 synonyms attesting.
-The variety is mainly called table grape and to a lesser extent also used for wine.
-In Turkey, the wine grape acreage was only 3 hectares in 2010, and that for table grapes is many times greater.
-She will also be in Algeria.
+The vine is susceptible to due to the thin berry shells Botrytis and sensitive to frost, It is a pure female grape, It is widespread in the Mediterranean countries and the Middle East, of which well over 50 synonyms testify.
+The variety is mainly called table grape and to a small extent also used for wine.
+The wine grape area in Turkey was only 3 hectares in 2010, that for table grapes is many times larger.
+It will also be in Algeria.
 Bulgaria.
 Greece.
 Romania.
 Russia.
 Serbia and the Ukraine grown.
-The variety was crossbred partner of the new breeds Aurelia and Misket Dunavski,
+The variety was a cross partner of the new varieties Aurelia.
+Lyana and Misket Dunavski,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012